Social selling can revolutionize your sales approach, save significant time generating leads, and even eliminate cold calling.

 Why is social selling important?

-There are strong numbers that show what social selling can do for your sales team.
-According to an internal study from LinkedIn, salespeople using social selling tactics had 45% more sales opportunities, were 51% more likely to hit their sales quotas and outsold 78% of their peers.
-CSO Insights also completed a study on social selling, which delivered interesting results.
-In its study, 70% of B2B professionals reported using social media for lead development, 65% used it for account research, 60% used it for call preparation and 59% used it for contact and stakeholder research.
+Substantial numbers show what social selling can do for your sales team.
+According to another internal study from LinkedIn, salespeople using social selling tactics had 45% more sales opportunities, were 51% more likely to hit their sales quotas, and outsold 78% of their peers.

 The social selling framework